blynkkk/blynk-library/README.md

 ## What is Blynk?
 ### Blynk is **the most popular Internet of Things platform** for connecting hardware to the cloud, designing apps to control them, and managing your deployed products at scale.

-- With this library you can connect **over 400 hardware models** (including ESP8266, ESP32, NodeMCU, all Arduinos, Raspberry Pi, Particle, Texas Instruments, etc.)to the Blynk Cloud.
+- With Blynk Library you can connect **over 400 hardware models** (including ESP8266, ESP32, NodeMCU, all Arduinos, Raspberry Pi, Particle, Texas Instruments, etc.)to the Blynk Cloud.
 Full list of supported hardware can be found [here](https://github.com/blynkkk/blynkkk.github.io/blob/master/SupportedHardware.md).

 - With Blynk apps for **iOS** and **Android** apps you can easily build graphic interfaces for all of your projects by simply dragging and dropping widgets on your smartphone.
 It's a purely WYSIWG experience: no coding on iOS or Android required.